ToasterTecc/BuildServerFun/README.md

 To check the local website just drag the "BuildServer.html" file to a tab of your browser and it will load.
 There is a refresh page for any new builds you did with the shell script.

 ## Future Features / Improvements TO:DO (that I didn't have time**)
-- Really understand Git and how to automate so you can include the C build script with it and tie in commits / Git repository to HTML website
+- Really understand Git and how to automate it so you can include the C build script with it and tie in commits / Git repository to HTML website
 - Finish integrating the Linode server I have running with this project so it doesn't become a local project but one you can SSH and do remotely
 - Cron table  another script to periodically fetch new commits through Git and use the build script on them
 - Maybe add SQL so the build page data can be organized and pruned after X entries or after 3 days